MakingChatbots/ivr-tester/README.md

 yarn docs
 ```

-Documentation is automatically built and committed as part of the CI pipeline when merged to the main branch.
+The documentation is automatically generated and committed as part of the CI pipeline when merged to the main branch.

 Previously coupled to the `postbuild` script it has since been decoupled since the documentation changes everytime there
  is a new commit (typedoc references commit hashes when linking to code) which drowned out the real changes.